 If there’s one thing that can be said about Harley riders, they are loyal to their brand, come hell or high water.
 It’s common knowledge that Harley’s are much more expensive than most brands on the market, but they don’t always come with the reliability one would expect from a higher-priced vehicle (though the newer models are certainly improving).
 Still, there’s something traditional about these American made machines, and HD enthusiasts will swear by their brand - even as the tow truck is pulling away.

 If you hear someone describing the CD player on their bike, they’re likely a Gold Wing rider.
 These are usually badass older folk who have finally accepted the reality that motorcycles just aren’t that comfortable.
-They’ve raised their standards and opted for the motor home of motorcycles, and never get mad when their friends make fun of them because they know it’s
+They’ve raised their standards and opted for the motor home of motorcycles, and never get mad when their friends make fun of them because they know it’s justa matter of time.

 “I can’t believe she included scooters in this list of motorcycles, they don’t even compare.”
 There is a long history of bad blood between scooters and motorcycles (usually aimed at the scooters), and I admit, I don’t always give them “the wave” when passing them on the road.
 The truth is, scooter riders encounter many of the same safety risks as motorcyclists.
 Many scooters these days have 800cc engines, which are larger than a lot motorcycles, and when they’re flying down the freeway at 120km with nothing to protect them but their gear, they deserve just as much respect as motorcyclists.